 - Carbonated water/Club Soda (whichever is available to you)

-Step 3) Return this remaining liquid into the same pan and add sugar.
+- Return this remaining liquid to the same pan and add sugar.
 Boil it for 20 minutes with continuous stirring so that sugar is fully dissolved.

 Ginger Ale Vs Carbonated Water (Club Soda)